 The consultant will do an initial research and say, “I will make a proposal to improve your IT network and phone systems, and these will be the items to turn-in… and my charge is $5,000.”
 With a per-project contract, you will get itemized outputs and benefits.
 You can also pay “by milestone” or by a certain percentage of the job done.

 Cons: The downside is inflexibility.
 Your business will surely grow, will need to change or will have evolving needs.
-What if there is a sudden need to go remote?
+What if there is a sudden need to transfer offices?
+Or implement a work-from-home policy?
 What if you need to suddenly down-scale a department or branch?
 Project-based, unfortunately, limits your speed and flexibility.
 The last one is what we recommend…

 Some may call this retainers fee, but we call this “flat rate with ROI.”
 We have proven that a flat-rate consulting structure is beneficial for both consultants and clients.
 It starts with an initial down payment, then a flat-rate monthly retainer.